minond/bool/README.md

-Bool is a reactive domain-specific language for Boolean Algebra.
+Bool is a reactive domain-specific language and environment for Boolean Algebra.
 Download and install the `bool` binary using `go get github.com/minond/bool`.
 While a language, right now bool mostly lives in a repl and doesn't support external source.
 But that may be added in the future (see TODO's section in this readme).
 Here's an example of it's reactive nature:

 ```
 $ bool